LINSUISHENG034/WhisperDesktopNG/Docs/standards/CODING_STANDARDS.md

 - **Implementation**: Configure your IDE to save files as UTF-8 by default

 ### Character Set Restrictions

+#### First-Party Code (WhisperDesktopNG Project Code)
 - **Console/Log Output**: All messages written to console or log files MUST use ASCII characters only
 - **Source Code**: Variable names, function names, and comments MUST be in English using ASCII characters
 - **Prohibited**: Unicode characters (including emoji) in source code and console output

+#### Third-Party Dependencies (Updated 2025-06-27)
+- **Exception**: Third-party libraries (e.g., GGML, whisper.cpp) may contain functional Unicode characters
+- **Rationale**: Some libraries use Unicode characters as part of their core functionality (e.g., musical notation tokens in whisper.cpp for non-speech token recognition)
+- **Compiler Requirement**: Projects including third-party code MUST use `/utf-8` compiler flag for proper encoding support
+- **Isolation**: Third-party code should be isolated in separate static library projects when possible
+- **Scope**: This exception applies only to unmodified third-party source code, not to project-specific modifications or integrations

 ## Logging Standards